talwat/pokeget/README.md

 It does not require empty `0`'s to be added to the end of the version number.

 So you would do `1.8` not `1.8.0.0`.

-## Branches

-There are 3 branches.

-The **main** branch, which is a development branch.
-The **testing** branch, which is updated only when a commit passed all the tests.
-And a **stable** branch, which is updated every time there is a new release.